-Smoking, certain illnesses, stress, lack of exercise, depression, loneliness and poor nutrition can have a detrimental effect on our gum health.
-If you smoke 10 cigarettes a day you are 3 to 7 times more at risk of gum disease than non-smokers, and those with diabetes that is not controlled are 3 times more at risk.
+If you smoke 10 cigarettes a day you are 3 to 7 times more at risk of gum disease than non-smokers, therefore, giving up smoking can greatly improve your oral hygiene.
+Those with diabetes that is not controlled are 3 times more at risk.

 So, that’s why the team at Manor Dental Health may talk to you even more about your gums when we see you.